wsenjer/minimalist-action-bar/readme.txt

-=== DW Promobar ===
+=== Minimalist Action Bar ===
-Contributors: DesignWall
+Contributors: DesignWall, waseem_senjer
-Tags: promotion ,topbar, header bar, quick notice, bar, notification bar, countdown, responsive Requires at least: 3.0.1
+Tags: promotion ,topbar, header bar, quick notice, bar, notification bar, countdown, responsive Requires at least: 4.0
-Tested up to: 3.8
+Tested up to: 4.9
-Stable tag: 1.0.4
+Stable tag: 1.0.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 A clean and simple WordPress plugin that allows you to have a promotion and message bar displayed at the top of your site.
 You can have a meaningful message or simply a catchy message for your promotion within a few simple setup.
 You can even have a countdown clock.
 All these features can be easily configured in the admin panel.
 You have a control over the entire bar from text message, countdown time to text and link colors.

+== Credits ==
+This plugin is a fork from: https://wordpress.org/plugins/dw-promobar/

 == Installation ==